MitchellParker/Dinr/README.md

 ## Installing dependencies

 In case it is not obvious by the package.js, this app needs several node_modules.
-Install them with "npm install" in the project directory
+Install them with `npm install` in the project directory

 ## Starting the server

-Start the server with "npm start" in the project directory.
+Start the server with `npm start` in the project directory.
-*This will hog the terminal*
+This will hog the terminal

-Then, you can connect to it with your browser by navigating to "http://localhost:3001"
+Then, you can connect to it with your browser by navigating to [http://localhost:3001](http://localhost:3001)

-Also if you want to provide a publicly accessible url, in a new terminal use "npx localtunnel --port 3001" and share the url that gives you.
+Also if you want to provide a publicly accessible url, in a new terminal use `npx localtunnel --port 3001` and share the url that gives you.

 # Getting Started with Create React App